KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 Since amber prmtop file contains both non-bonded parameters and topology information for the system, therefore, you can leave out the `-p` flag, which is used to specify additional parameter files.
 ### Charmm
 The `-p` flag is mandatory for (Charmm, NAMD, Gromacs).
-For these package, in order to obtain non-bonded parameters for energy calculation, additional files are required by the underlying Parmed parsers.
-When not sure, what additional files to provide, just run the run_hsa or run_gist, without `-p` flag and the help message will let you know what files to provide, e.g.,
+For these package, in order to obtain non-bonded parameters for energy calculation, additional files are required by the underlying `Parmed` parsers.
+When not sure of what additional files to provide, just run the `run_hsa` or `run_gist` on your system, without the `-p` flag and the help message will let you know what files to provide, e.g.,

 ```
 $ run_hsa -i testcase.psf -t md100ps.dcd -l ligand.pdb -s 0 -f 100 -o testcase